 On the back, a quarter of a circle in the centre of the banknote as well as several other areas glow green.
 The horizontal serial number and a stripe appear in red.

 On the front, the small circles in the centre glow yellow, the large stars and several other areas glow orange.
 The € symbol also becomes visible.

-Under infrared light, on the front of the banknote, only the emerald number, the right side of the main image and the silvery stripe are visible.
-On the back, only the value numeral and the horizontal serial number are visible.
+Under infrared light, on the front of the banknote, only the emerald number, the right side of the main image and the silvery stripe are clearly visible.
+On the back, only the value numeral and the horizontal serial number are clearly visible.